cedkeChat/nonhost.ml/README.md

 and also the launcher.elf was made under WiiUGameHacking too !

 # CREDITS
-Thx to Korozin for trinity files and Lokey for compiled elf menus :)
+Thx to Korozin for trinity files and Lokey for compiled elf menus and vulcain crack elf :)